dmarcoux/dotfiles/README.md

 - *hosts*: Host specific configuration

 - *nixos*: System configuration which applies to all users and hosts

-- *secrets*: Git submodule of a private and encrypted git repository containing secrets

 - *scripts*: Various scripts to have in $PATH through a symlink (`ln --symbolic "$PWD/scripts" "$HOME/bin"`)